 Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you have paid your other monthly loans.

 Most conventional mortgage loans need a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

 The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing (this includes principal and interest, private mortgage insurance, hazard insurance, taxes, and homeowners' association dues).

 The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt.
 For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, and the like.

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing

 - Gross monthly income of $8,000 x .36 = $2,280 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Mortgage Qualification Calculator.
+If you'd like to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.

-Remember these ratios are just guidelines.
-We'd be happy to pre-qualify you to determine how large a mortgage loan you can afford.
+Don't forget these are only guidelines.
+We'd be thrilled to go over pre-qualification to determine how large a mortgage loan you can afford.